 Formal and legal budgetary control is based upon 10 major classes of expenditures known as functions, not by fund.
 These 10 functions are: public safety and legal services, physical health and social services, mental health, county environment and education, roads and transportation, governmental services to residents, administration, non-program, debt service and capital projects.
 Function disbursements required to be budgeted include disbursements for the General Fund, Special Revenue Funds, Debt Service Fund and Capital Projects Funds.
 Although the budget document presents function disbursements by fund, the legal level of control is at the aggregated function level, not by fund.
 Legal budgetary control is also based upon the appropriation to each office or department.
-During the year, one budget amendment increased budgeted disbursements by \$2,341,017.
-The budget amendment is reflected in the final budgeted amounts.
+During the year, four budget amendments increased budgeted disbursements by \$2,247,872.
+The budget amendments are reflected in the final budgeted amounts.